Nicholassena8190/express-program-controller/README.md

 ## Express.js Program Controller

-Express.js Program Controller allows you to run and stop programs with requests sent to the server.
+Express.js Program Controller is a sample express.js server that allows you to run and stop programs with requests sent to the server.

 ## Requirements: